Estimation of False Discovery Proportion with Unknown Dependence: Main Result

 \subsection{Dependence-Adjusted Procedure}

 The p-value of each test is determined completely by individual $Z_i$, which ignores the correlation structure.
-This method is inefficient, as Fan, Han \& Gu (2012) pointed out.
-This section shows how to use dependent structure to improve the power of the test.
+This method can be inefficient, as Fan, Han \& Gu (2012) pointed out.
+This section shows how to use dependent structure to improve the power of the test and how to provide an alternative ranking of statistical significance from ranking of $\{|Z_i|\}_{i=1}^p$ under dependence.